Coreball/ScheduleStacker/index.md

 - Hold CTRL and click

 The JAR can't be opened because it is from an unidentified developer
-- Try opening terminal and going to wherever you downloaded the .jar with `cd [Insert path to folder where .jar was saved]`.
+- Try opening terminal and going to wherever you downloaded the .jar with `cd <path to download location>`.
 Run it directly with `java -jar ScheduleStacker_v1.2.1.jar`

 It doesn't WORK!
 - Contact me with whatever issues you're experiencing.
 I want to help!